iampuma/drop/README.md

 4. Go to localhost:8080

 ### Updates
-1. The vagrant box can receive bug and improvement updates
+The vagrant box can receive bug and improvement updates.
+Vagrant will automatically check if a new version of the base box is available everytime you run the command 'vagrant up'.
+Execute the command 'vagrant box update --box iampuma/drop' to update the base box.

-2. To see the version changelog go to https://atlas.hashicorp.com/iampuma/boxes/drop
+The version changelog can be found at https://atlas.hashicorp.com/iampuma/boxes/drop
-3. Run the command 'vagrant box update --box iampuma/drop' if 'vagrant up' mentions a new version

 ### Roadmap